PowderLinux/Pop_OS-GrubTheme-Extras/README.md

 Extra fonts/theme.txt for Pop_OS-GrubTheme
 ______________________________________________________________

-Extra fonts with their matching theme.txt's to use with Pop_OS-GrubTheme (https://github.com/PowderLinux/Pop_OS-GrubTheme)
+Extra fonts with matching theme.txt's to use with Pop_OS-GrubTheme (https://github.com/PowderLinux/Pop_OS-GrubTheme)

 ______________________________________________________________